+Equity funds, indicative by the name itself, is a mutual fund that majorly invests in stocks and equities.
 Many investors want to benefit from the stock market but are skeptical about it due to a multitude of reasons.
 They either lack the expertise to choose the right stocks or predict the market trends.
 They may also not have the time to keep an eye on the share market and the stock performances on a daily basis.
 Through mutual funds, investors can grab the opportunity to invest in shares and enjoy the benefit of professional management.
 The best part is that mutual funds invest in multiple company stocks across various sectors and capitalizations.
 Therefore, you can hold part ownership in the profit of various companies.

-Although different mutual funds have different ratios of asset allocation, it is equity mutual funds that primarily invest in stocks/equities.
+Although different mutual funds have different ratios of asset allocation, it is equity mutual funds that primarily invest in shares/equities.
 It invests a little percentage of the fund corpus in other asset classes.
 High investment in shares makes it a high risk-return investment.

 As per the Securities and Exchange Board of India (SEBI), schemes that allocate about 65% or more of the fund money qualify for equity funds.
 Therefore, equity funds are those that predominantly invest in stocks of the market-listed companies.

 When several investors build a pool of corpus, the fund managers invest them wisely in equities to generate maximum returns while keeping a check on the risk.
 Nevertheless, equity funds are the riskiest among all types of mutual funds but also provide the highest returns on investment.
 Through equity funds, fund managers essentially buy the ownership of various publicly traded businesses for investors.
 It makes them a shareholder in their profits and losses.

 Some of the basic characteristics of equity funds are:

 - As the name suggests, equity mutual funds invest a major portion of the fund corpus in equities.
 They invest in stocks of companies of all sizes and its main objective is capital appreciation